-You’ve probably seen pictures of people lounging in over-the-water bungalows sipping tropical drinks while claiming that they are traveling to expensive vacation destinations for little to no money.
-At first, you thought it is probably a scam.
-But you soon learned about using credit cards to do something called travel hacking.
+You’ve probably seen pictures of people lounging in over-the-water bungalows sipping tropical drinks while claiming they’re traveling to expensive vacation destinations for little to no money.
+At first, you might’ve thought it was a scam.
+But then you heard about using credit cards to do something called travel hacking.

 Unless money is not a consideration when you book travel or you travel for business and don’t have to pick up the tab, you’ve probably already figured out how to save money where you can.

-There are many ways to “hack travel” but one of the most popular is to earn points and miles from credit card promotions.
+There are many ways to “travel hack,” but one of the most popular is to earn points and miles from credit card promotions.
 The points and miles can then be redeemed for free or reduced cost travel or accommodations.

-Is It Really as Easy as Signing Up for a New Credit Card?
+Is It as Easy as Signing Up for a New Credit Card?

 But it’s important to understand the terms of the promotion agreement.

-Most promotions require a minimum amount of spending in a set period of time to earn the bonus.
-The 50,000 points offered in the promotion might require you to spend thousands of dollars within three months of your card being approved.
+Most promotions require a minimum amount of spending in a set period to earn the bonus.
+The 50,000 points offered in the promotion might require you to spend thousands of dollars within three months of your cards approval.